What Is the Likelihood of a Car Accident Per Mile Driven?

 Aggressive Driving - Ak Blog

-You should not give in to the temptation to tailgate, or cut someone off, or signal your annoyance with your horn or headlights (or a few choice hand signals).
-All these behaviors increase the risk that you will cause an accident.
+Drivers should not give in to the temptation to tailgate or cut someone off, or signal their annoyance with their horn or headlights (or a few choice hand signals).
+All these behaviors increase the risk of an accident.
 There is even the risk of road violence.
 The Zebra reports that over two hundred murders occurred across the U.S. in seven years as a result of road violence.

 Thousands more were injured in road rage accidents (including many who did not survive their injuries).
-The Zebra also reports that about two out of every three traffic accidents in the United States are caused by aggressive driving.
-You are responsible for your actions behind the wheel.
+According to The Zebra, aggressive driving contributes to approximately two-thirds of all traffic fatalities.
+Drivers are responsible for their actions behind the wheel.
 By paying attention to your body and your commute, you can avoid frustrating situations on the road.

 For example, is there construction on your normal route?
 You might be able to find a different way to work that does not get you stuck in long construction delays.
 Do you always get stuck in rush hour traffic?
 It might be possible to adjust your schedule so you can drive during off-peak hours.
 It is your responsibility to drive safely, regardless of the traffic conditions around you.

-Our skilled legal team serves clients in Los Angeles, San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
-Clients all across the state trust our team to protect their legal rights, and we will fight hard for you, too.
-Call (888) 488-1391 to schedule your free consultation.
-Don’t wait to get an injury lawyer on your side.
-The sooner you have an accident attorney fighting for you, the better protected your legal rights will be.
+Our skilled legal team can represent clients in Los Angeles, San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
+Call (888) 488-1391 to schedule your free initial consultation.

 ABOUT THE AUTHOR